 COVID Guidance for Local Historical Societies

 Please note that this is provided for informational purposes only.
-While an effort will be made to update as applicable due to changes in state guidelines or mandates, we encourage you to visit https://accd.vermont.gov/covid-19 for latest information from the state government, and to be aware of any additional requirements or guidelines from your local municipality.
+Changes in state guidelines or mandates related to the pandemic are still possible.
+We encourage you to visit https://accd.vermont.gov/covid-19 for the latest information from the state government, and to be aware of any additional requirements or guidelines from your local municipality.

-- Overall health & safety of staff, volunteers, and patrons
+- Overall health, safety, and comfort levels of staff, volunteers, and patrons

 - Changes or restrictions needed in your physical spaces to allow for safe staff/volunteer and/or public access.